 Lunch may sound a little trite, but it is an excellent inroad to a discussion about what’s going on.
 Discuss work, see what’s happening on their projects and in their lives.
 It may have nothing to do with work and everything to do with another aspect of their life that has been turned upside down.
 Ask if there is something you can do to help – possibly discuss the concept of them taking some time off or offloading some key projects while they work through whatever issues they are experiencing.
 Many times professionals will not even consider this until it is discussed in a sensible way that makes it seem like a feasible solution.

 It is always best to go to the source first, but if that is not possible or if that attempt was thwarted then go to the PMO director or next level of leadership.
 If service quality of the organization is lacking and action is not being taken to some degree, the company as a whole may suffer.
 Important clients may be lost, and the reputation of the company will be at stake from the information those dissatisfied customers share with other prospective clients in your industry.
-You can quickly see how just letting it continue is the worse possible answer to this issue.
+You can quickly see how just letting it continue is the worse possible answer to this issue and does not contribute to project customer satisfaction.